Philip Farkas: Life

+Early teachers

+Farkas began studying horn with Louis Dufrasne in 1930, making weekly trips by public transit from his home on Chicago's south side to Dufrasne's home in Evanston, Illinois.
+He credited Dufrasne's guidance as the single biggest influence in his career.
+Dufrasne's studies were later preserved in Tonal Flexibility Studies for French Horn by William Mercier (1948).

 It is my desire to create such a book, containing not only the findings of my own years of experience, but that of my teachers, which prompts me to write so complex a subject as horn playing.
 But, if some day I might hear a solo beautifully played and would hear the soloist say afterward 'Your book helped me do that', I would feel repaid for my effort a hundred times over.